bocadilloproject/bocadillo/docs/api/recipes.md

 ```python
 Recipe(self, name: str, prefix: str = None, **kwargs)
 ```
-A grouping of capabilities that can be merged back into an API.
+A grouping of capabilities that can be merged back into an application.

 __Parameters__